-The next day, after breakfast you have ample of time to discover Hyderabad.
+The next day, after breakfast you have ample time to discover Hyderabad.
 Check out from your hotel to explore this city.
-Hyderabad has a multitude of attractions one of which is Golconda Fort which is located on a granite hill and surrounded by ramparts.
+Hyderabad has a multitude of attractions, one of which is Golconda Fort which is located on a granite hill and surrounded by ramparts.
 It contains the tomb of the Qutub Shahi Kings.
 The location is famous for its diamonds and some of the world famous diamonds mined here are Kohinoor, Regent, Princie, Darya-e-Nur, and The Hope.
 Later on in the evening, we will transfer you to the railway station for your Chennai night train.
 You will stay overnight on the boarded train.

-Upon your arrival in Chennai, you will be transferred you to your hotel by an executive.
+Upon your arrival in Chennai, you will be transferred to your hotel by an executive.
 Chennai is the capital of Tamil Nadu and earlier was known as Madras.
 It is an important centre for Carnatic music and commercial activities.
 Relax and unwind at the hotel.
 In the afternoon, we will help you to visit various prominent places of Chennai.

 First site on the travel itinerary is the Government Museum.
-It dates back to 1857 and is the oldest museums of India which has 46 galleries comprising of numerous sections of interest like archaeology, zoology, geology, etc. It remains closed on Friday and other public holidays.
+It dates back to 1857 and is the oldest museums of India which has 46 galleries consisting of numerous sections of interest like archaeology, zoology, geology, etc. It remains closed on Friday and other public holidays.

 Next you will explore the Bronze Gallery which houses intricately carved statues from the early years of the first millennium.
 After this, you will visit San Thome Basilica which was firstly built by Portugese then later rebuilt by British as a church.
 This white-washed church is built in neo-gothic style.

 We will help you to take a drive through the Flower and Fruit Market and the Marina Beach.
 Marina Beach is situated along the Bay of Bengal and offers various myriad adventure activities like parasailing, boating, kayaking and snorkeling.
-After the travel, you will head back to the hotel for an overnight stay.
+After the trip, you will head back to the hotel for an overnight stay.